 An early look at the biggest training camp position battles:

 Carter was the Cowboys' second-round pick in 2011.
 He was injured when they drafted him, so they didn't expect him to make much of an impact in 2011.
 Once recovered, he played in each of the team's final 10 games, but didn't play much.
 With Keith Brooking and Bradie James gone, the Cowboys need a starter at inside linebacker next to 2011 standout Sean Lee.
 Their hope is that Carter can be that for years to come, and they'd be perfectly thrilled if he could jump in at the start of this season.
 But they're not kidding themselves, and they know Carter might need some time to develop.
-That's why they signed Connor, the free-agent from Carolina.
+That's why they signed Connor, the free agent from Carolina.
 Connor's the veteran, and a guy they can plug in next to Lee right away and feel good about.
 But Carter's the one with the upside, and he's getting first-team reps this offseason while Connor recovers from shoulder surgery.
 My sense is that Carter will either convince them he's ready and get the job or convince them he's not and leave the job to Connor with the chance that he usurps him later in the year.
 I don't think Connor's performance in the preseason matters to this competition as much as Carter's does.
 We could have picked No. 3 wide receiver for this exercise, or guard, or center.
-But the Cowboys' main issues are on defense, and this is a spot on which the coaches will have their eye later this month.
+But the Cowboys' main issues are on defense, and this is a spot the coaches will have their eyes on later this month.

 NEW YORK GIANTS